19hours/sg-statutes/Acts/Co-operative Societies Act.md

 [23/2008]

-(5) For the purposes of this section, a motion for approving a person’s election or for nominating a person for election shall be treated as a motion for his election.
+(5) For the purposes of this section, a motion for approving an individual’s election, or for nominating an individual for election, must be treated as a motion for the individual’s election.

+[Act 3 of 2018 wef 10/04/2018]

+(6) Where the committee of management of a society appoints an individual as a full time chief executive officer of the society —

+(a) all or any of the duties of the secretary or treasurer, or both, may be delegated to the chief executive officer; and

+(b) where all duties of the secretary or treasurer, or both, are so delegated, then despite subsection (1)(a), the society may operate without electing a secretary or a treasurer, or both.

+[Act 3 of 2018 wef 10/04/2018]

+(7) The offices of secretary and treasurer may be held by one and the same individual but not the other offices.

 [23/2008]

-(6) Where the committee of management of a society appoints a person as a full-time manager —

-(a) all or any of the duties of the secretary or treasurer, or both, may be delegated to the manager; and

-(b) where all duties of the secretary or treasurer, or both, are so delegated, then notwithstanding subsection (1)(a), the society may operate without electing a secretary or a treasurer, or both.
+[Act 3 of 2018 wef 10/04/2018]

+(8) The duties of the chairman, secretary, treasurer and chief executive officer shall be as provided in this Act, the Rules and the by-laws.

 [23/2008]

-(7) The offices of secretary and treasurer may be held by one and the same person but not the other offices.

-[23/2008]

-(8) The duties of the chairman, secretary, treasurer and manager shall be as provided in this Act, the Rules and the by-laws.

-[23/2008]
+[Act 3 of 2018 wef 10/04/2018]

 (9) Subject to this Act and the Rules —